No Tags Found!

 Hello,

-On a more humane side, the reason why a minimum wage is recommended by the govt is because statistics show that in order to survice and have 2 meals, roof on the head, basic healthcare - one needs to be paid a minimum wage per day.
-Without which its not possible to survive.
-As humans this is the bare minimum consideration we should give to our fellow human beings.
+On a more humane side, the reason why a minimum wage is recommended by the government is that statistics show that in order to survive and have two meals, a roof over the head, basic healthcare - one needs to be paid a minimum wage per day.
+Without this, it's not possible to survive.
+As humans, this is the bare minimum consideration we should give to our fellow human beings.

 Hope this clarifies your doubt.